scottlamb/moonfire-nvr/guide/schema.md

 the database is compatible with a particular version of the software.
 Some software upgrades will require you to upgrade the database.

+Note that in general upgrades are one-way and backward-incompatible.
+That is, you can't downgrade the database to the old version, and you can't run the old software on the new database.
+To minimize the corresponding risk, you should save a backup of the old SQLite database and verify the new software works in read-only mode prior to deleting the old database.

+### Procedure

+First ensure there is sufficient space available for three copies of the SQLite database:

+   # the primary copy, which will be upgraded
+   # a copy you create manually as a backup so that you can restore if you
+     discover a problem while running the new software against the upgraded database in read-only mode.
+If disk space is tight, you can save this to a different filesystem than the primary copy.
+   # an internal copy made and destroyed by Moonfire NVR and SQLite during the
+     upgrade:
+        * a write-ahead log or rollback journal during earlier stages
+        * a complete database copy during the final vacuum step If disk space is tight, and you are _very careful_, you can skip these copies with the `--preset-journal=off --no-vacuum` arguments to the updater.
+If you aren't confident in your ability to do this, *don't do it*.
+If you are confident, take additional safety precautions anyway:
+        * double-check you have the full backup described above.
+Without the journal any problems during the upgrade will corrupt your database and you will need to restore.
+        * ensure you re-enable journalling via `pragma journal_mode = wal;` before using the upgraded database, or any problems after the upgrade will corrupt your database.
+The upgrade procedure should do this automatically, but you will want to verify by hand that you are no longer in the dangerous mode.

+Next ensure Moonfire NVR is not running and does not automatically restart if the system is rebooted during the upgrade.
+If you are using systemd with the service name `moonfire-nvr`, you can do this as follows:

+    $ sudo systemctl stop moonfire-nvr
+    $ sudo systemctl disable moonfire-nvr

+The service takes a moment to shut down; wait until the following command reports that it is not running:

+    $ sudo systemctl status moonfire-nvr

+Then back up your SQLite database.
+If you are using the default path, you can do so as follows:

+   $ sudo -u moonfire-nvr cp /var/lib/moonfire-nvr/db/db{,.pre-upgrade}

+By default, the upgrade command will reset the SQLite `journal_mode` to `delete` prior to the upgrade.
+This works around a problem with `journal_mode = wal` in older SQLite versions, as documented in [the SQLite manual for write-ahead logging](https://www.sqlite.org/wal.html):

+> WAL works best with smaller transactions.
+WAL does not work well for very
+> large transactions.
+For transactions larger than about 100 megabytes,
+> traditional rollback journal modes will likely be faster.
+For transactions
+> in excess of a gigabyte, WAL mode may fail with an I/O or disk-full error.
+> It is recommended that one of the rollback journal modes be used for
+> transactions larger than a few dozen megabytes.
+Beginning with version
+> 3.11.0 (2016-02-15), WAL mode works as efficiently with large transactions
+> as does rollback mode.

+Run the upgrade procedure using the new software binary (here referred to as `new-moonfire-nvr`; if you are installing from source, you may find it as `target/release/moonfire-nvr`).

+   $ sudo -u moonfire-nvr RUST_LOG=info new-moonfire-nvr --upgrade

+Then run the system in read-only mode to verify correct operation:

+   $ sudo -u moonfire-nvr new-moonfire-nvr --read-only

+Go to the web interface and ensure the system is operating correctly.
+If you detect a problem now, you can copy the old database back over the new one.
+If you detect a problem after enabling read-write operation, a restore will be more complicated.

+Then install the new software to the path expected by your systemd configuration and start it up:

+   $ sudo install -m 755 new-moonfire-nvr /usr/local/bin/moonfire-nvr
+   $ sudo systemctl enable moonfire-nvr
+   $ sudo systemctl start moonfire-nvr

+Hopefully your system is functioning correctly.
+If not, there are two options for restore; neither are easy:

+   * go back to your old database.
+There will be two classes of problems:
+        * If the new system deleted any recordings, the old system will incorrectly believe they are still present.
+You could wait until all existing files are rotated away, or you could try to delete them manually from the database.
+        * if the new system created any recordings, the old system will not know about them and will not delete them.
+Your disk may become full.
+          You should find some way to discover these files and manually delete them.

+Once you're confident of correct operation, delete the unneeded backup:

+   $ sudo systemctl rm /var/lib/moonfire-nvr/db/db.pre-upgrade

 ### Unversioned to version 0

-Early versions of Moonfire NVR did not include the version information in the schema.
+Early versions of Moonfire NVR (prior to 2016-12-20) did not include the version information in the schema.
 You can manually add this information to your schema using the `sqlite3` commandline.
 This process is backward compatible, meaning that software versions that accept an unversioned database will also accept a version 0 database.

 Version 0 makes two changes:

-    * schema versioning, as described above.
+    * it adds schema versioning, as described above.
-    * adding a column (`video_sync_samples`) to a database index to speed up certain operations.
+    * it adds a column (`video_sync_samples`) to a database index to speed up certain operations.

+There's a special procedure for this upgrade.
+The good news is that a backup is unnecessary; there's no risk with this procedure.

-First ensure Moonfire NVR is not running; if you are using systemd with the service name `moonfire-nvr`, you can do this as follows:
+First ensure Moonfire NVR is not running as described in the general procedure above.

-    $ sudo systemctl stop moonfire-nvr

-The service takes a moment to shut down; wait until the following command reports that it is not running:

-    $ sudo systemctl status moonfire-nvr

 Then use `sqlite3` to manually edit the database.
 The default path is `/var/lib/moonfire-nvr/db/db`; if you've specified a different `--db_dir`, use that directory with a suffix of `/db`.

    $ sudo -u moonfire-nvr sqlite3 /var/lib/moonfire-nvr/db/db
    sqlite3>